We were featured in TN Living Green Segment

 The blood lines my herd currently consist of are Rosasharn, Algedi Farms, Flat Rocks, JNels, Little Tots Estate, Goodwood, and Caesars Villa among others.
 I have been asked by breeders when purchasing my goats from them if I was looking for show or milking goats.
 I always respond with "both of course!"
 It is my goal to breed animals very dairy in conformation that will excel in both the show ring as well as milk pail!
 Of course we cannot guarantee all will be winners and I do my best to let you know their strengths and weaknesses but I can tell you what their direct lines have accomplished.

-I am already planning my breeding and work schedule to attend as many shows as possible in 2014 and will definitely be doing the LA again next year.
 We have started milking and experimenting with a few cheese recipes and plan to make soap and cheeses for the holidays this year.
 We also plan to have several 1 day milk tests and hopefully one day when my work schedule permits I can get my her on the 305 DHIR milk test and I can figure out how they do it I will be happy to explain it to you!
 We were fortunate to be able to schedule a buck collection with Cam Faircloth of Mega Bucks for Dec.
 28, 2013 you can reserve straws from any of the bucks we collect and may have some available after the collection as well there is still room for several other bucks to be collected that morning if you have any questions or interest please contact me asap you must preregister.
 There will also be an AI clinic held that afternoon taught by Cam and the deadline for registration for either event is Dec 13.

 Although I have been careful at purchasing from CAE/CL/Johnnes free herds I had the whole herd tested for CAE (that was over 6 months old) June 2011 (All were negative).
 Since than I have been testing goats as they are added to our herd and random CAE testing when we do the pregnancy test through Bio Tracking we will also test any animals at any time for anything at the buyers expense.
 I was hoping to have a whole herd test done by now but this year has slipped by so fast so may have to wait till after the holidays.
 All results will be posted and included with your purchase.
 You will receive a starter kit with several days worth of food that my goats are eating as well as all their health history and all the paper work to have your goats registered with all three registries (unless they are restricted to individual registries and that would be stated prior to sale) depending on which goats you purchase and I am available by phone or computer to help you make your transition smooth.